PJ-Caleon/Meow/README.md

 Honesty is key!
 Here are a few areas to watch out for:
 - 🍂 The code right now is not efficient!
 Whenever there needs to be edits such as adding, removing, re-editing the list.
 The user must go through the code itself to edit the lines.
 - 🌪️ The trainer should not remove the app from the history list, otherwise the checkbox will be reset!
 This is very important when keeping track of cats that have eaten or not.
-- 🐢 You would need to download Android Studio and learn a bit of programming to understand how to add this on your android phone... or you can just ask me to download it to your phone.
 - 😔 This application only works on android.
 I am not the best programmer : (

 ---